 - Slowly add the flour.

-- When the dough is mixed, place it in the refrigerator for about an hour.
+- When the dough is mixed, place it in the refrigerator for about an hour; it needs to rest.

 - Line your cookie sheets with parchment paper.